 Mercy School of Diagnostic Medical Sonography

-The School of Diagnostic Medical Sonography at Mercy Medical Center strives to prepare the student for an entry-level position in the field of Ultrasound as a Sonographer.
-The graduating student is eligible to sit for the exam given by the American Registry of Diagnostic Medical Sonography.
-The school strives to prepare competent entry-level sonographers in the cognitive, pyschomotor and affective learning domains.
-The school strives to ensure that our graduates are prepared to assume responsible positions on the healthcare team and continue Christ’s healing ministry by providing quality, compassionate, affordable and accessible care for the whole person.
+The Mercy School of Diagnostic Medical Sonography strives to prepare the student for an entry-level position in the field of ultrasound as a sonographer.
+The graduating student is eligible to apply for the exam given by the American Registry of Diagnostic Medical Sonography.
+The school strives to prepare competent entry-level sonographers in the cognitive, pyschomotor, and affective learning domains.
+The school strives to ensure that our graduates are prepared to assume responsible positions on the health-care team and continue Christ’s healing ministry by providing quality, compassionate, affordable and accessible care for the whole person.

 Description of Profession

 The profession of a diagnostic medical sonographer requires judgment and the ability to provide appropriate health care services.
 A sonographer is a highly skilled professional qualified by education to provide patient services using diagnostic medical sonography, as directed by a licensed doctor of medicine or osteopathy.
 The general sonographer may provide this service in a variety of settings where the physician is responsible for the use and interpretation of appropriate procedures.
 General sonographers assist physicians in gathering data necessary to reach diagnostic decisions.

 The sonographer is able to perform the following:

 - Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.

 - Perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician.

 - Record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician.